mariano/node-db/README.md

 # node-db: Common framework for building database bindings for Node.js #

-This module is the foundation for the database drivers that are part of [node-dB] [homepage].
+This module is the foundation for the database drivers that are part of [node-db] [homepage].
 If you are looking for the actual database drivers, try the [node-db homepage] [homepage].

 ## LICENSE ##